Project Articles 9,459 views February 21, 2026

 Why This Matters in Real Teams

-This sample addresses that by making output immediately actionable:
+This sample helps by making the output immediately actionable:

-• and editable diagrams teams can refine instead of recreating.
+• and editable diagrams that teams can refine instead of recreating from scratch.

 What Readers and Builders Get (Practically)

-• A realistic scenario walkthrough with expected review outcomes
+• a realistic scenario walkthrough with expected outputs,

-• A reusable review model that can fit multiple architecture styles
+• and a reusable review approach that can adapt to multiple architecture styles instead of one fixed template.

 Scenario Walkthrough Used in the Sample